 Sometimes the iPad can get stuck in what is commonly referred to as the Black screen of Death.
 This situation can be quite frustrating since you are unable to use the device.
 The reasons for a sudden occurrence of the Black Screen of Death can be varied including hardware damage that can happen when you drop the device, a jailbreak attempt that didn't quite go as planned or a malfunctioning hardware component.

-Method 1.
-Hard Reset Your iPad
+1. Hard Reset iPad to Fix Black Screen of Death

 You can fix the black screen of death of you iPad by hard resetting the device.
 You can do this by holding the wake/sleep button and the home button together for a few seconds or till you notice the Apple logo on the screen.
 Release the buttons once you see the logo.
 Your iPad will reboot and function normally.

-Method 2.
-Restore iPad to Factory Settings Using iTunes
+2. Restore iPad to Factory Settings Using iTunes

 If hard resetting the device fails to provide the desired result, try restoring the iPad to factory settings using iTunes.
 We must however warn you that this will erase all the contents and settings on the iPad.